Ruy Lopez: Other lines

-Arkhangelsk Defence: 5...b5 6.Bb3
+Arkhangelsk Defence: 5...b5

 The Arkhangelsk Defence (or Archangel Defence) (ECO C78) was popularized by Soviet players from the city of Arkhangelsk such as GM Vladimir Malaniuk.
-The variation begins 3...a6 4.Ba4 Nf6 5.0-0 b5 6.Bb3.
-Black usually then continues with 6...Bb7, 6...Bc5, or 6...Be7.
-The Arkhangelsk Defence is tactically justified by Black's ability to meet 7.Ng5 with 7...d5 8.exd5 Nd4! (not 8...Nxd5, when White gets the advantage with 9.Qh5 g6 10.Qf3).
+After 5...b5 6.Bb3, Black usually continues with 6...Bb7 or 6...Bc5.

 Traditional line: 6...Bb7

 This line often leads to sharp positions in which Black wagers that the fianchettoed bishop's influence on the centre and kingside will offset Black's delay in castling.
-White has several options, including attempting to build an ideal with c3 and d4, defending the e-pawn with Re1, or simply developing.
+It is tactically justified by Black's ability to meet 7.Ng5 with 7...d5 8.exd5 Nd4! (not 8...Nxd5, when White gets the advantage with 9.Qh5 g6 10.Qf3).
+White has several options, including attempting to build an ideal with the immediate 7.c3 and 8.d4, defending the e-pawn with 7.Re1, or simply developing with 7.d3.

 Modern Arkhangelsk Defence: 6...Bc5

-The Modern Arkhangelsk Defence (or Modern Archangel Defence) (ECO C78), sometimes called the Neo-Arkhangelsk or Neo-Archangel, is a refinement of the regular Arkhangelsk Defence by incorporating ideas similar to the Møller Defence.
+The Modern Arkhangelsk Defence (or Modern Archangel Defence), sometimes called the Neo-Arkhangelsk or Neo-Archangel, is a refinement of the regular Arkhangelsk Defence by incorporating ideas similar to the Møller Defence (5...Bc5).
 The traditional line continues 7.c3 d6 8.d4 (8.a4 Rb8 transposes to the modern main line 7.a4) 8...Bb6 and Black's position is fine.
 A key justification of the line is that after 9.dxe5 Nxe5 10.Nxe5 dxe5 11.Qxd8+ Kxd8 12.Bxf7 White appears to win a pawn, but after 12...Rf8 13.Bd5 Nxd5 14.exd5 Bb7 Black recovers the pawn with an equal position (if 13.Bb3 Nxe4 14.Bd5? attempting to fork the two pieces, 14...Nxf2! wins for Black with a devastating attack).

 The Modern Arkhangelsk started to gain popularity in the 1990s (due significantly to the efforts of Alexei Shirov) when the main continuation 7.a4 Rb8 8.c3 d6 9.d4 Bb6 was established (7...Bb7 is also possible, leading to positions similar to the traditional Arkhangelsk).
 A typical idea is to play ...Bg4 to increase the pressure against White's pawn centre.
 Critical modern tries for White include targeting the b5 pawn with 10.Na3, leading to sharp positions where Black often sacrifices that pawn, or 10.a5, gaining space on the queenside and where the pawn is known to be tactically immune from capture.
 Fabiano Caruana is one of the most notable recent exponents of this variation, employing it in the Candidates Tournament 2020.